ShotaIuchi/LogTag/README.md

 python logtag.py *.txt -o output.txt --sort --uniq --config ./config
 ```

 This command reads all `.txt` files in the current directory, adds tags, sorts and removes duplicates, and then outputs the result to `output.txt`.
-If a custom configuration directory is provided (via `--config`), the tool will look for `config.hjson` and `logtag.hjson` in that directory.
+If a custom configuration directory is provided (via `--config`), the tool will look for `config.yaml` and `logtag.yaml` in that directory.